bluedrone/portal/README.md

 # WDean Medical Patient and Family Portal
-# version 0.9.15  25-JUL-2014
+# version 0.9.16  06-AUG-2014

 Improvements:
-Removed bootstrap-timepicker
-Inproved time input handling and validation.
+isValidSession() now accounts for the servlet name as well.

 Bug Fixes: